- What does NIPSO do?

 - You could have gone to court or have already begun legal action

-- The Ombudsman believes the action or decision you are complaining about was reasonable
+- We believe that the action or decision you are complaining about was reasonable

 - It is about government policy